Skip to content

 be assigned to a particular gesture detection component based on all

 available parameters.
-This level of abstraction provides additional methods
+This level of abstraction provides additional method

 of interaction.
 For example, a camera-based multi-touch surface could make